scott-sattler/sudoku-solver/README.md

 I have not yet employed DLX (Algorithm X; or dancing links), so the performance suffers accordingly. :(

 Random 17 clue board selection was implemented using Fisher-Yates.
+Given apparent text file limitations, time complexity is O(n), not O(1).

 The application currently contains most of the functionality you would find in a typical Sudoku application, despite the title remaining unchanged.